 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

-Suggested risk factors for osteosarcoma include:
+Risk factors for osteosarcoma include:

-Teen growth spurts
+Teenage growth spurts

 Being tall for a specific age